 5.14.
 Concealable lamps

 5.14.1.
-The concealment of lamps shall be prohibited, with the exception of the main-beam headlamps, the dipped-beam headlamps and the front fog lamps, which may be concealed when they are not in use.
+The concealment of lamps shall be prohibited, with the exception of the driving-beam headlamps, the passing-beam headlamps and the front fog lamps, which may be concealed when they are not in use.

 5.14.2.
 In the event of any failure affecting the operation of the concealment device(s) the lamps shall remain in the position of use, if already in use, or shall be capable of being moved into the position of use without the aid of tools.

 5.14.3.
 It shall be possible to move the lamps into the position of use and to switch them ON by means of a single control, without excluding the possibility of moving them into the position of use without switching them ON.
-However, in the case of grouped main-beam and dipped-beam headlamps, the control referred to above is required only to activate the dipped-beam headlamps.
+However, in the case of grouped driving-beam and passing-beam headlamps, the control referred to above is required only to activate the passing-beam headlamps.

 5.14.4.
 It shall not be possible deliberately, from the driver's seat, to stop the movement of switched ON lamps before they reach the position of use.
 If there is a danger of dazzling other road users by the movement of the lamps, they may light up only when they have reached their position of use.